How do you know if you’re smart apart from taking a lengthy IQ test?

-Even though a lot of people cringe when they hear curse words, science says that the more you swear the smarter you actually are.
+Even though a lot of people cringe when they hear curse words, science says that the more you swear, the smarter you may actually be.

-A study published states that people who curse are smarter.
-It is because they have a greater vocabulary than those who don’t.
+A study published in Language Sciences states that people who curse have a greater vocabulary than those who don’t.

-In addition, they are more articulate because those who swore the most could also name the most animals in the study.
+In addition, they are more articulate.
+The researchers suggested this because those who swore the most could also name the most animals in the study.

-Indeed, Mark Twain is correct when he said: “Under certain circumstances, profanity provides a relief denied even to prayer.“
+Indeed, Mark Twain may be correct when he said: “Under certain circumstances, profanity provides a relief denied even to prayer.“

 The lead researcher and her team divided the participants into two groups.
 They asked the groups to brainstorm new uses for ping pong balls.
 The results showed that the ideas from the messy group were more interesting and creative when evaluated by impartial judges.